emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/06-Time_Series_Forecasting.md

 ### Time series is a sequence of data points with the following characteristics:
 1. Covers a continuous time interval
+2. Of sequential measurements across the interval
-2. Equal spacing between every two consecutive measurements
+3. Equal spacing between every two consecutive measurements
-3. Each time unit within the time interval has at most one data point
+4. Each time unit within the time interval has at most one data point

 ### Average Method
 - The best predictor of what will happen tomorrow is the average of everything that has happened up until now.